roberthcastano/P2PRBE-hub/README.md

 # P2PRBE-hub

-A Zite for a descentralized transition to a RBE
+A ZeroNet platform for starting a transition to a decentralized resource based economy.

+## Overview